 Figure 1 Example of Image classification

-Semantic Segmentation: In computer vision, Image segmentation is process of partitioning of digital image into multiple segment.
-Having different Segments of Image with different boundaries between multiple objects make it easier to analyze and differentiate
+Semantic Segmentation: In computer vision, Image segmentation is process of partitioning of digital image into multiple segments.
+Having different segments of image with different boundaries between multiple objects make it easier to analyze and differentiate.